David-Stephens/two-stream-mixing/README.md

 ![beta](https://latex.codecogs.com/svg.latex?%5Cbeta).
 The
-![gamma](https://latex.codecogs.com/svg.latex?%5Cgamma) coefficient is constant throughout the entire simulation and its value can be seen in the `two-stream.params` parameters file.
+![gamma](https://latex.codecogs.com/svg.latex?%5Cgamma) coefficient is constant throughout the entire simulation and its value can be seen in the `two-stream-tests.config` parameters file.
 That file contains all of the specifications required for the test cases and they can be changed to create new test cases.
 Checkout the python scripts under `./utils` for more information.
 This simulation can be run simply with the command

-`python two-stream-tests.py gammaTst`
+`python two-stream-tests.py -t gammaTest`

 <!-- ## Applying to Post-Processing Code ## -->